 A group of film executives and tech industry entrepreneurs are to establish a working group seeking to plan how blockchain technology should be applied to the creative industries.

-“To better understand the applications and potential impact of blockchain approaches, we need structures involving industry stakeholders,” said Badel in a statement, ahead of a seminar Tuesday at the AFM.
+“To better understand the applications and potential impact of blockchain approaches, we need structures involving industry stakeholders,” said Badel and Poujol in a joint statement, ahead of a seminar Tuesday at the AFM.
 “It would be a sort of sandbox without borders where collaboration in experimentation, sharing of expertise, but also access to financing and markets will be among the main benefits.”

 The first partners in the so-called digital bridge project hail from Montreal, Canada and Hong Kong, which is Asia’s leading financial center, a nascent home for fintech, and a still-significant film making hub.
 They seek to bring in other institutions in the U.S., Latin America, Africa, Europe, Russia, and other parts of Asia